 Among the universities in Atlanta are Emory, Georgia State University, Georgia Institute of Technology, and the University of Georgia.
 Also check out our partner schools below.

-Wondering what graduate programs in Atlanta, GA to consider?
+Wondering what graduate programs in Atlanta to consider?
 Per the Metro Atlanta Center, key industry segments are as follows.vi

-Check out some of these popular graduate programs in Atlanta from our partner schools.
+Check out some additional graduate programs from our partner schools.

 South University Online offers graduate nursing programs to help busy Atlanta nurses continue to grow professionally.
 Sharpen nursing skills through web-based coursework and complete practicums in your local community.